nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_WebService.rst

 .. code-block:: text

-  mvn waitt:run-headless
+  mvn jetty-ee10:run

 .. tip::

-  "waitt:run-headless" of Maven used in the above command example is a specification to use the run-headless goal of the waitt maven plugin.
+  "jetty-ee10:run" of Maven used in the above command example is a specification to use the run goal of the Jetty Maven Plugin.

-  For information on the waitt maven plugin, see `waitt maven plugin (external site) <https://github.com/kawasima/waitt>`_.
+  For information on the Jetty Maven Plugin, see `Jetty Maven Plugin (external site) <https://www.eclipse.org/jetty/documentation/jetty-12/programming-guide/index.html#jetty-maven-plugin>`_.

 If the launch is successful, the log given below will be output to the console.